aucontraire/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 * 5-variable_load.py: program that imports the variable a from the file variable_load_5.py
 * 100-my_calculator.py: program that imports all functions from the file calculator_1.py and handles basics operations
 * 101-easy_print.py: program that prints #pythoniscool, followed by a new line, in the standard output
+* 102-magic_calculation.py: Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode
+* 103-fast_alphabet.py: program that prints the alphabet in uppercase